endymion/BeachAnalytics/site/_posts/2020-05-23-estimating-the-cost-of-reaching-herd-immunity.md

   image='charts/the-cost-of-herd-immunity/united-states/2020-05-23.jpg' %}

-The Imperial College report also includes an infection prevalence estimate for US states.
-I used that estimate and current public data from the Florida Department of Health to provide the same visualization for the state of Florida:
+The Imperial College report also includes an infection prevalence estimate for US states.{% cite imperial-college:report-23-us-states %}  I used that estimate and current public data from the Florida Department of Health to provide the same visualization for the state of Florida:

 {% include responsive-image-article-figure.html
   image='charts/the-cost-of-herd-immunity/florida/2020-05-23.jpg' %}